A Beginner’s Guide to LinkedIn Sponsored Content Articles

 Don't forget split testing.
 Sponsored content with direct placement allows split testing, and I highly recommend taking advantage of it.
 There's almost never a time where split testing is detrimental to your overall ad performance.

-LinkedIn Ad Split Testing
+Linkedin Ad Split Testing

 At the end of the day, I will generally recommend at least trying to use the LinkedIn sponsored content system to see how it works for your business.
 Sure, not everyone can see great returns from it, but many businesses will.
 Yours may be one of them, so give it a shot!